+Acknowledgement of Receipt:

+I,

 Agreement statement:

 I agree to abide by the policies and guidelines outlined in this document during the course of my volunteer assignment and if I have any questions concerning this policy, I will contact the Volunteer Screening Department by either of the following methods: Email: volunteerscreening@archtoronto.org Phone (416) 934-0606 ext.
-517.

-I further understand that the Archdiocese of Toronto may revise these guidelines at its discretion based on any provincial or federal legislative changes.
+517. I further understand that the Archdiocese of Toronto may revise these guidelines at its discretion has a decree and are presented in federal legislations above as a second or convenience of the second or convenience or convenience of the second or convenience or co

+based on any provincial or federal legislative changes.
 Signature of Volunteer:

+(and Parent/Guardian of minors under 16)

 Date:

 Parish /Department Name:

 Parish Location (City):

 Ministry Group:

 Volunteer Position: